 Test individual components in isolation

 For web projects, Happo uses Chrome, Firefox, Safari, iOS Safari, Edge and Internet Explorer to take screenshots of components.
 Native apps can integrate directly with the Happo API.

 When you make a code change, Happo will take screenshots of your application's UI components before and after.
 If there is a difference between the two states, you'll be notified.
 A Happo report will help you understand exactly what changed.

 Happo hooks in to your CI environment.
 It works with all major CI services, including Travis CI, CircleCI, and Jenkins.
 Screenshots are generated in Chrome, Firefox, Safari, iOS Safari (on an iPhone), Microsoft Edge, and Internet Explorer.

 Unlike other screenshot testing tools out there, Happo doesn't take full-page screenshots.
 Instead, shots are taken of individual components.
 You can think of Happo as a unit testing tool as opposed to an integration testing tool.
 Instead of having to render a full page to screenshot, you tell Happo how to render different variants for a component in an examples file:

-If you already have a component gallery (e.g. a style guide, a story book) you can generate examples on the fly, saving you the time to maintain two different sources.
+If you already have a component gallery (e.g. a style guide, a Storybook setup) you can generate examples on the fly, saving you the time to maintain two different sources.